hedera-dev/hedera-tutorial-demo-base-template/README.md

 - [x] append a suffix '(latest)' to the one just completed in summary metrics
 - [x] 'Enter your operator account (hex encoded ECDSA) private key' plus validation of the key and account type
 - [x] refactor to rename 'logSectionWithWaitPrompt'
+- [x] log errors and restarts more clearly in dotenv setup script
 - [ ] add script to run RPC relay via NPM instead of docker
 - [ ] investigate: docs as code/ SSOT for written tutorial
 - [ ] Q&A for npm pack and !/.gitignore